When the nation slips into a government shutdown, military members are sometimes among those to feel the pinch.

 Although each shutdown situation is slightly different, guidance issued by the Defense Department and VA tends to be similar during each instance in which the Defense Department is impacted.

-Guard and Reserve drill days scheduled for during the shutdown were to be canceled, while those at drill when the shutdown started were likely to be sent home.
-Guardsmen and Reservists were instructed to check with their units for more information.
+Guard and Reserve drill days scheduled for during the 2018 shutdown were to be canceled, while those on drill when the shutdown started were likely to be sent home.
+Guardsmen and Reservists were instructed to check with their units for more information in both 2018 and ahead of the looming 2021 closure.

 Retiree Pay and SBP Payments

-Military retirees were to still receive their regular pension checks in the event of a shutdown in Jan.
-2018, as were those receiving a Survivor's Benefit Plan (SBP) payment.
+Military retirees were to still receive their regular pension checks in the event of a shutdown in January 2019, as were those receiving a Survivor Benefit Plan (SBP) payment.

 That's because those funds were paid from a different account that was not impacted by the annual funding bill Congress had yet to pass.